COHRINT/cohrint_jackal/README.md

 # cohrint_jackal
-All required files for creating new jackal robot
+All required files for creating new jackal robot.
+Visit our Wiki for setup information.

 # For installing udev rules
 ```